 Wall Street rises on US-China trade optimism

-U.S. stock futures rose about 0.7 percent on Wednesday, joining a global equities rally, as President Donald Trump's encouraging comments fueled optimism over trade negotiations between the United States and China.

-REUTERS: U.S. stocks were up 1 percent on Wednesday afternoon, though well below their session highs, as investors were hopeful about U.S.-China trade relations after the latest comments from both sides and eyed some reassuring signs in British politics.
+NEW YORK: US stocks were up one per cent on Wednesday (Dec 12), though well below their session highs, as investors were hopeful about US-China trade relations after the latest comments from both sides and eyed some reassuring signs in British politics.

 Also, Trump said he would intervene in a case against a top executive at Huawei Technologies if it would help secure a trade deal.

-The China news helped Wall Street, along with expectations Britain's Prime Minister might keep her job for now.
+The China news helped Wall Street, along with expectations Britain's Prime Minister Theresa May might keep her job for now.

 The S&P pared gains as the day wore on as investors were cautious about the rally's sustainability.
 But they found some technical reassurance as stocks have recently bounced back multiple times intraday after testing 2018 lows.